University considers ‘mitigating’ 12 week semesters with alternative proposal - Honi Soit

 A University spokesperson told Honi that they “would not expect to see a great deal of change” if Option B was adopted, claiming that “spreading assessment and revision across Weeks 13 and 14 affords more flexibility in use of time by students for assessment and revision.”

-The University contradicted claims that staff and students were not consulted for the new proposal, stating that consultation had been “undertaken via the Semester Advisory Group which includes the leadership of staff unions and student organisations as well as representation from different units across the University.”
+The University has contradicted claims that staff and students were not consulted for the new proposal, stating that consultation had been “undertaken via the Semester Advisory Group which includes the leadership of staff unions and student organisations as well as representation from different units across the University.”

 The spokesperson also said that “the details will need to be worked out” when asked what rate casual staff will be paid for funded professional learning if the 12 week semester is adopted.